lakidain/TFG/README.md

 .\mvnw clean package
 heroku jar:deploy
 ```
+Using the url, username and password you can connect to the database using for example Phpmyadmin and load data.
 ___
 #### Deploying Front-End
 Realizando el desarrollo desde el IDE Atom y teniendo la terminal de comandos abierta realizar